Beyond Templates: Here's A Fresh Approach to Content Briefs Creation

 5th component - User intent

-The key is to match your content format and depth to the user's intent.
-This might mean creating multiple pieces of content on the same topic, each tailored to a different intent.
+The idea is to match your content format and depth to the user's intent.
+This might mean creating multiple content pieces on the same topic, each tailored to a different intent.
+Even the meta description should align with this intent.

 Changing your mindset when it comes to content briefs